tryton/tryton/trytond/doc/ref/models.rst

 .. attribute:: Model._rec_name

-   The name of the field used as name of records.
+   The name of the :class:`~trytond.model.fields.Char` field used as name of records.
    The default value is ``name``.

 .. attribute:: Model.id